A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Parallel Referenda

-The two votes together constitute a single constitutional decision
+Together, these votes constitute a single constitutional decision.

 Civic Forums and Deliberation